Infectious Disease Fellowship

-MMC offers an ideal environment in which to train infectious disease fellows.
-The hospital provides primary care services to the Greater Portland community and is a referral center for the entire state of Maine and adjacent parts of New Hampshire.
-The Infectious Disease consultation service (500-800 consults per year) encompasses a wide array of infections that include the complications of bone marrow and renal transplantation, HIV, surgical specialties and diseases of international refugees and travelers.
+Maine Medical Center offers an ideal environment in which to train infectious disease fellows.
+The hospital provides primary care services to the Greater Portland community and is a referral center for the entire state of Maine and parts of New Hampshire.
+The Infectious Disease consultation service encompasses a wide array of infections that include the complications of chemotherapy and renal transplantation, HIV, surgical specialties and diseases of international refugees and travelers.

-The division of infectious diseases is staffed by five board-certified infectious disease specialists and two board certified pediatric infectious diseases specialists, each with particular clinical or research interests.
+The division of infectious diseases is staffed by seven board-certified infectious disease specialists and three board certified pediatric infectious diseases specialists, each with particular clinical or research interests.
 The division is closely allied with the microbiology laboratory and the hospital pharmacy.
-A Pharm.D. from the pharmacy holds a joint appointment in the division.
+Four Infectious Disease pharmacists hold a joint appointment in the division.
 The fellows enjoy a close working relationship with this faculty in a supportive environment.

-The infectious disease fellowship is one of 20 residency and fellowship programs at MMC, and one of 8 medical fellowships.
-All fellows benefit from strong hospital library, audiovisual, and computer literature search capabilities.
-Medical fellows meet regularly for a joint research conference, and enjoy frequent opportunities for collaborative education.
+The infectious disease fellowship is one of over 20 residency and fellowship programs at MMC, including one of 13 fellowships.
+Medical fellows meet regularly for joint conferences, and enjoy frequent opportunities for collaborative education.